harirathod/cinema-booking-application/README.md

 # Room for Improvement
 - Add a customer booking with commands for the customer.
 Add manager booking for the manager, where the manager can input commands to add movies, change ticket prices etc. This could be hooked up to a database, so changes made by the manager are saved.
+Use inheritance for CustomerBooking and ManagerControl?
 - Add list command that lists movies.
+- Add ManagerCommandWords and CustomerCommandWords.
+Use inheritance?
 ___

 ###### Currently under development.